 Made to order in Norfolk, England.

-Available in a wide range of other fabrics and leathers.
+Available with a white or black cotton sling, and upholstered in a wide range of other fabrics and leathers.

 Seat Height 45 cm

 Made to order - Lead time 6-8 weeks.